FAA6.B Work Requirements : 02 Supplemental Nutrition Assistance Program Career Advancement Network (SNAP CAN)

 The purpose of employment and training services for NA participants is to help participants gain all of the following:

-SNAP CAN provides services meeting the employment and training needs of NA participants, including all the following:
+At every interview, FAA is required to explain the services SNAP CAN provides for the employment and training needs of NA participants, including all of the following:

 Career and education history and goals